jeffmerkey/netware-xscreensaver/README.md

 autoreconf: Leaving directory `.'
 [root@localhost xscreensaver-6.08-netwaresmp]#
 ```
-Configure and then type 'make' to build the  xscreensaver-netwaresmp-6.08 package.
+Now type 'configure' and then type 'make' to build the  xscreensaver-netwaresmp-6.08 package.
 If the make process succeeds, then perform 'make install' to install the xscreensaver package to your system:

 ```sh
 [root@localhost xscreensaver-6.08-netwaresmp]# ./configure;